LunarG/gfxreconstruct/layer/USAGE_android.md

 an installed application through the device Settings.

-**Failure to enable the write external storage permission** can cause the layer to crash if it tries and fails to create a capture file on the external storage device.
+**Failure to enable the write external storage permission** can cause the layer to return `VK_ERROR_INITIALIZATION_FAILED` from its `vkCreateInstance` function if it fails to create a capture file.

 ### Disabling Debug Breaks Triggered by the GFXReconstruct Layer
 The Vulkan API allows Vulkan memory objects to be mapped by an application